-Fishery and Stock Trends Recent Trend in Biomass or Proxy Biomass decreased up to about 1984 and has been fluctuating moderately around the target subsequently.
-Recent Trend in Fishing Mortality or Proxy Exploitation rate peaked in 2002 and has since declined.
-Other Abundance Indices Standardised CPUE generally declined until the early 2000s, recovered in the mid-2000s, and gradually decreased to a recent stable but below average level.
-Trends in Other Relevant Indicators or Variables Recruitment appears to pulse in approximately five year intervals, with two larger than average pulses in the mid-1990s and 2000.
-Increases in pāua areas closed to commercial fishing and voluntary increases in MHS both create buffers to fishing.
+Fishery and Stock Trends Recent Trend in Biomass or Biomass decreased up to about 1984 and has been fluctuating Proxy moderately around the target subsequently.
+Recent Trend in Fishing Exploitation rate peaked in 2002 and has since declined.
+Mortality or Proxy Other Abundance Indices Standardised CPUE generally declined until the early 2000s, Other Abundance marces stable but below average level.
+Recruitment appears to pulse in approximately five year Trends in Other Relevant intervals, with two larger than average pulses in the mid-1990s Indicators or Variables and 2000.
+Increases in paua areas closed to commercial fishing and voluntary increases in MHS both create buffers to fishing.

-Projections and Prognosis Stock Projections or Prognosis At the current catch level biomass is About as Likely as Not (40-60%) to remain at current levels.
-Under the current TACC, biomass is likely to decline in the short term.
-Probability of Current Catch or Results from all model assessment runs presented suggest it is Very TACC causing Biomass to remain Unlikely (< 10%) that current levels of catch will cause a decline below or to decline below Limits below the soft or hard limits.
-Probability of Current Catch or About as Likely as Not (40-60%) for current catch; Very Likely (> TACC causing Overfishing to 90%) for current TACC continue or to commence
+Projections and Prognosis Stock Projections or Prognosis At the current catch level biomass is About as Likely as Not (40- 60%) to remain at current levels.
+Under the current TACC Stock I tojections of I toghosis biomass is likely to decline in the short term.
+Probability of Current Catch or Results from all model assessment runs presented suggest it is TACC causing Biomass to Very Unlikely (< 10%) that current levels of catch will cause a remain below or to decline decline below the soft or hard limits. below Limits Probability of Current Catch or About as Likely as Not (40-60%) for current catch; Very TACC causing Overfishing to Likely (> 90%) for current TACC continue or to commence